 ||Jenkins, and Sonar experience is beneficial

 Register for a public Professional Scrum Developer course or contact a Professional Scrum Trainer to inquire about a private course for your organization.

 All participants completing the Professional Scrum Developer course receive a password to take the Professional Scrum Developer level I assessment (PSD I).

 The industry-recognized PSD I certification requires a minimum passing score on this rigorous assessment.
-Scrum.org maintains a public list with everyone holding the Professional Scrum Developer I certificate.
+Scrum.org maintains a public list of all PSD I certificate holders.